bhatiarajesh/CarND-MPC-Project/Writeup.md

 ## Conclusion

+The result of running the MPC model was that the vehicle successfully drove a lap around the track.
+The following image and video depict the result.
+The MPC trajectory path is displayed in green, and the polynomial fitted reference path in yellow.

 [![Displaying the MPC trajectory path in green, and the polynomial fitted reference path in yellow.](https://github.com/bhatiarajesh/CarND-MPC-Project/raw/master/out/CarND-MPC-Project.png)]

 See, [video recording of the MPC project run](https://youtu.be/QTP3pxZDqB0)